Cheddar Man: Mesolithic Britain's blue-eyed boy

 When he was first found, there were claims that Cheddar Man was the long-sought earliest Englishman, with exaggerated dates of 40,000-80,000 years.
 But subsequent radiocarbon dating from the 1970s onwards suggests he lived around 10,000 years ago.

-His skeleton shows a narrow pelvis shape, usually found in women.
+His skeleton shows a narrow pelvis shape.
 It's uncertain whether a hole in his forehead was from an infection or from damage at the time of excavation.

 Like all humans across Europe at the time, Cheddar Man was lactose intolerant and was unable to digest milk as an adult.